Inushin/dockerSymfonySSL/Readme.md

 4. Run `./init`.

-5. Generate your Symfony proyecto goign to `/data/php/symfony` and running `composer create-project symfony/skeleton NAME_OF_THE_PROYECT'
+5. Generate your Symfony proyecto goign to `/data/php/symfony` and running `composer create-project symfony/skeleton NAME_OF_THE_PROYECT`

 6. Edit `data/nginx/web.conf` with your domain and youdr proyect dir.